kevinbae15/KSAweb/README.md

 ## One long webpage setup
 1. Home Page
 2. Events Page
-  - Display three boxes with each type of event (food, social, culture show)
+  - Display three boxes with each type of event (Food, Open Meetings, and Social)
 3. Culture Show Page
   - Slideshow gallery
+4. Extra (thinking of a new name)
+  Highlights:
+    - Gajok system (family)
+    - KSA BBBS
 4. E-Board Member Page / About Us Page
   - Displays everyone on e-board
-  - Alumni Page???
+  - Alumni Page??? (probably not, but we can still discuss later)
   - Display our club message and goals

 ## Navigation bar:
-  Left-side, black bar where there will be navigation icons that will take the user to different parts of the webpage via smooth scroll
+  Left-side, black bar where there will be navigation icons that will take the user to different parts of the webpage via smooth scroll use fa-fa ions!!!

 ## Points:
 1. Include facebook link/embedding